jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ##### configSets

-Here is what the config sets look like
+Here is what the config sets look like.
+A set points to multiple configs to execute, each start with default then run the environment specific config set.

 ```json
 "configSets":{